Wedding Day FAQ

 14. Do you have any rain plan suggestions?

 Chicago weather can often change within the hour, so we always hope for the best!
 If you check the weather before your wedding, and it is looking like rain, you could order umbrellas on Amazon (yay Amazon Prime!), and always return them if you don't end up needing them.
 If it is sprinkling, we will still photograph outside with umbrellas.
-If it is pouring, we love to recommend the Art Institute and the conservatories.
-Union station is another option (on their stairs), but if there is an event going on it will be blocked off.
-Additionally, the Lyric Opera has a gorgeous walkway in front of it that is covered, and the honeycomb structure at the Lincoln Park Zoo is covered (but you'd have to walk in the rain to get there).
-Your wedding venue can always be a great rain plan option as well.
+If it is pouring, we have a list of Chicago recommendations below.

 15. How many wedding images will we receive?